google/garf/docs/usage/queries.md

 FROM campaign
 ```

-Virtual columns can contain constants (i.e. `1 AS counter` will add new column `counter` filled with `1`) or expressions.
+Virtual columns can contain **constants** (i.e. `1 AS counter` will add new column `counter` filled with `1`) or **expressions**.

 Expressions can contain field selectors, constants and any arithmetics operations with them.
-For example `metrics.clicks / metrics.impressions AS ctr` will calculate `metrics.clicks / metrics.impressions` for each row of API response and store the results in a new column `ctr`.
+For example `metrics.clicks / metrics.impressions AS ctr` will calculate
+`metrics.clicks / metrics.impressions` for each row of API response and store the results in a new column `ctr`.
 For this the fields `metrics.clicks` and `metrics.impressions` will be fetched implicitly.

-Or for example `campaign.target_cpa.target_cpa_micros / 1000000 AS target_cpa` expression will fetch `campaign.target_cpa.target_cpa_micros` field but return the result of its division by 1000000.
+Or for example `campaign.target_cpa.target_cpa_micros / 1000000 AS target_cpa`
+expression will fetch `campaign.target_cpa.target_cpa_micros` field but
+return the result of its division by 1000000.

-The query parser parses a query and remove all columns which are not simple field accessors (i.e. contains anything except field names).
+The query parser parses a query and remove all columns which are not simple
+field accessors (i.e. contains anything except field names).
-For constants columns they will be re-added into result after executing the query.
-For more complex columns with expressions (i.e. some operations with fields) the result will evaluated using the response from API.
+For constants columns they will be re-added into result after executing the
+query.
+For more complex columns with expressions (i.e. some operations with
+fields) the result will evaluated using the response from API.

 ## Macros